In this article, we’re exploring how you can choose the best power bank for Arduino. Some of the main topics included in the article are:

 - A power bank with a capacity of 2500mAh is able to run an Arduino for 2 days.

 Depending on the interval you want to run your Arduino, 50mAh would be enough to run the microchip for 1h, 500mAh for 10h, and 7500mAh for approximately 7 days.
+These estimations depend on which specific Arduino board is used, how it’s being used, what else is connected to the Arduino, and the efficiency of the power bank itself.
+Battery life depends on many factors.

 - Most power banks automatically shut off if the current consumption is below 100mA-200mA.
 Since Arduino boards need a very low current to run, make sure your power bank has a low current feature, so that it won’t turn off, when an Arduino is connected.